KT18W/BACS495-Final/final/README.md

+I don't know if it matters, but I have 2 different collections in my database, one for users and one for questions and answers.

 So I have the project set up just like in class, and I called the database usersdb, so you just have to change all of the instances of that to your database name it should work.
 There is also a connection inside the app.js file where it says 'const dbURI' with the database string, you will have to change that as well.

 I was running into cors errors so I installed cors.